benlumley/msp-osd/README.md

 You can swap to a different font to make the characters smaller, but the grid spacing is the same.

+### Can I disable the built in DJI OSD (voltages, signal strength, mbps, recording status etc)

+No. You need to configure your flight controller OSD around the elements from the goggles.

+But do make sure you disable 'Custom OSD' in the DJI menus to avoid duplicating any of the OSD from the flight controller.

 # Compiling (development and debugging)

 To build for DJI, install the [Android NDK](https://developer.android.com/ndk/downloads) and add the NDK toolchain to your PATH, then use `ndk-build` to build the targets.